drcscodes/drcs.codes/content/professional-python/slides/modules-programs.md

 ### Active Review

-- Run `arithmetic.py` in "script mode" by entering `python3 arithmetic.py` in your OS command shell.
+- Run `arithmetic.py` as a script by entering `python3 arithmetic.py` in your OS command shell.
     - What happened?
 - Add the following to the bottom of your `arithmetic.py` file: